Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 to the section of ``get_target_fasta`` for the format of mutation table.

 promoter_analysis: Please leave it blank.
-It is for store the fasta for ``promoter_analysis``.
+It is for storing the fasta of ``promoter_analysis``.

-reads: If you want to run ``circrna`` and you also want to realign read data, please put the read data here.
+reads: If you want to run ``circrna`` and you also want to align read data through it, please put the read data here.
 It can also deal with ``.bzip2`` and ``.gzip``.

 reference: For annotation files and fasta files.
 If the information of the reference strain can be download from NCBI, you can also get the files through running ``get_input_files``.

-riboswitch_ID: For store the file which contains all the Rfam ID of riboswitch.
+riboswitch_ID: For storing the file which contains all the Rfam ID of riboswitch.
 For the details of format, please refer to the section of ``riboswicth``.

 TSSpredator: Please leave it blank.
 It is for config files of ``TSSpredator``.

 wigs: For wiggle files.
-Based on the type of RNA-Seq, you can put them to ``fragment`` (fragmented libraries) or ``tex_notex`` (TEX +/- treated libraries).
+Based on the methods of RNA-Seq, you can put them to ``fragment`` (fragmented libraries) or ``tex_notex`` (TEX +/- treated libraries).